Pajamajoker/CRM/README.md

 JSPs should primarily be used only as "views" and most of the backend processing should be done on java servelets.
 2)Some security flaws exist
 3)Validations at a few places.
+4)Outdated technology is used.

 CODE REMARKS
-I will try and correct the code as much as possible,however the JSP pages seem to be working fine on small scale,so Java servlets are not needed for small scale purposes.
+I will try and correct the code as much as possible,however the JSP pages seem to be working fine on small scale,so explicit Java servlets are not needed for small scale purposes.
-Will keep updating the code...
+This technology is now severely outdated.